RPI-DSPlab/MIAE/experiment/mia_comp/README.md

 ⚠️ **NOTE**: To be able to set up the directory correctly, please replace the `DATA_DIR` in all the scripts with the path to the directory where you want to store the attack predictions and results.
 We also recommend to run all scripts (especially those bash script) in the `miae/experiment/mia_comp` directory.

+⚠️ **NOTE**: Most bash scripts has different config set by commenting/uncommenting the lines.
+For example, in `experiment_scripts/obtain_venn.sh`, you can set the config of the venn diagram by commenting and uncommenting the lines.
+The same applies to other bash scripts.

 ## Set up the environment
 ```bash
 conda env create -f miae_env.yml
 conda activate miae
 ```

 -------------------
 ## Preparing Predictions of Multi-instances MIAs